boschrexroth/ctrlx-automation-sdk/doc/package-manifest.md

 ### Scopes and Permissions

-In case access to specific resources shall be restricted, scopes have to be defined.
-By using the Identity Management, an administrator is able to configure which users/groups are allowed to access specific resources.
-The following example shows two simple scopes (read/write all settings, read settings).
-The web server has to check in each routine if the provided token includes the scope.
+If access is restricted to specific resources, define scopes.
+When using the Identity Management, an administrator can configure the users and groups allowed to access specific resources.
+The following example shows two simple scopes (read/write, all settings, read-only settings).
+In every routine, the web server has to check whether the provided token includes the scope.

 ??? example